murzilaka2/HeroseAdobe/README.md

 - Rebalanced and simplified early quests (1–19)
 - Adjusted prices for selected potions
 - Introduced a dynamic difficulty system for Risk Areas
 - Prices for many items, both those purchased with gold and those purchased with souls, have been adjusted.
+- A new location, the Citadel, has been added.
+It features 1v1 PvE battles where each new opponent is stronger than the previous one.
+The higher the floor, the greater the gold and experience rewards.